zerodotdev/LUNA-A430Ai--Tenshi/README.md

 - it should be blank grab a hugging face api key from: https://huggingface.co/settings/tokens
 - Paste your key and nothing els into the .txt file
 - Locate *fetch_dialogue_data.py* in resources, run it. it will create the json database for luna (DO THIS ONLY IF THERE IS A PROBLEM WITH THE ALLREADY PROVIDED JSON) ELSE, SKIP THIS STEP
 - run the shortcut, it will open the script files in the right order.
+- For every file that trys to open, uncheck the "allways ask me before opening" check box or you will get an error and luna will not run.
 - Luna should Launch as expected